English is the main language used for business, school and everyday life in Alberta. Strong English skills give you a better chance of success.

 You can study formally or informally, full-time or part-time, in person or online.

 Language programs offered by the Canadian or Alberta governments are free or cost very little.
 Other private programs may charge a fee.

-Talk to your school or an Alberta Works Centre to see whether you qualify for financial support to attend language classes.
+Talk to your school or an Alberta Supports Centre to see whether you qualify for financial support to attend language classes.
 This support may include child care, transportation, and living allowances.
 If you need to take a course for a job, you may qualify for a loan from the Windmill Microlending.

 Assess your English skills